zackharley/sql_assignment/README.md

 | 888665555 | James    | Borg    |  55000 |
 | 987654321 | Jennifer | Wallace |  43000 |

-**List the SSN, name (first and last) and salary of all employees who earn more than the average salary for the company.**
+**5. List the SSN, name (first and last) and salary of all employees who earn more than the average salary for the company.**

 The query is